Skip to content

 165. Programme to support scheme smallholders?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports it operates two scheme smallholder programs: the Kredit Koperasi Primer Anggota (KKPA), for individual family units and the Kebun Kas Desa or Village Development Program (VDP), a community-based approach for villagers who collectively manage plantations.
+The company reports it operates two scheme smallholder programs: the Kredit Koperasi Primer Anggota (KKPA) and the Kebun Kas Desa or Village Development Program (VDP), a community-based approach for villagers who collectively manage plantations.

 • Y